 EDUCATING AFRICAN YOUTH committees in Uganda and in Calgary, Canada, select bright but disadvantaged youth for the program.
 This comes after completing their secondary school education.
 The basic education provided by the public school system is an important test of their determination and motivation under extremely difficult life circumstances.

 EDUCATING AFRICAN YOUTH does provide that knowledge and the confidence so that graduates can get jobs.
 They are more likely to find work that fits their interests and abilities.
 Also, those who train as carpenters, electricians, seamstresses, and in other trades have enough training to be able to set up their own shops.
 But some join small businesses which need new, trained practitioners they can mentor and add to their skills.

 We have several individuals who have graduated as Teachers.
 They find immediate employment as the demand is high.
 Various types of health professionals have also graduated and quickly find a place.
 Those in technical areas such as accounting, IT and engineering also are in demand.

-But we are also thankful for the support over the years of Rotary Clubs of Medicine Hat Saamis, Innisfail, Calgary Millennium, Calgary Olympic, Calgary Heritage Park, Calgary Fish Creek.
+The project is grateful for the support over the years of Rotary Clubs of High River (2019-2021), Medicine Hat Saamis, Innisfail, Calgary Millennium, Calgary Olympic, Calgary Heritage Park, and Calgary Fish Creek.
 The Rotary Club of Calgary Downtown has been strongly supportive throughout the years.